 -

-How can movement models inform efforts to halt the westward spread of lionfish in the Mediterranean?
+How can population dynamics models inform efforts to halt the westward spread of lionfish in the Mediterranean?
 Or the cane toad invasion in the Pilbara region of Western Australia? -

 Modelling population dynamics for extinction risk assessment